solid/authorization-panel/proposals/evaluation/uc-0-effective-acr.md

 And so on, up to the root `</.acr>`.

-Clients with control access to a resource, can change the ACR to point straight to the root one.
+Clients with control access to a resource can change the ACR to point straight to the root ACR.

 #### WAC + TriG + :imports